rhertogh/yii2-security.txt/README.md

 ✒️ License
 ----------
-The Yii2SecurityTxt project is free software.
+The Yii2SecurityTxt extension is free software.
 It is released under the terms of the Apache License.
 Please see [`LICENSE.md`](LICENSE.md) for more information.